corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 ### Phase 4: MQTT Transmission to an Edge Server over Wi-Fi

-In this phase we comunicate with an edge server thorugh the **MQTT** a lightweight publish-subscribe messaging protocol designed for resource-constrained IoT devices and low-bandwidth networks.
+In this phase we comunicate with an edge server thorugh the **MQTT**, a lightweight publish-subscribe messaging protocol designed for resource-constrained IoT devices and low-bandwidth networks.
 The goal is to securely and efficiently transmit the **rolling average** windows from the device to the edge server over a Wi-Fi connection.

 **Key Components for MQTT**
-- **MQTT Broker:** A centralized server (e.g., Mosquitto or cloud-based brokers like AWS IoT Core) that manages message routing between publishers (devices) and subscribers (edge servers).
+- **MQTT Broker:** A centralized server (e.g., Mosquitto or cloud-based brokers like AWS IoT Core) that manages messages routing between publishers (devices) and subscribers (edge servers).
 - **Publisher:** The IoT device publishing sensor data (e.g., average) to a specific MQTT topic (e.g., `esp32/data`)
 - **Subscriber:** The edge server subscribing to relevant topics to receive and process incoming data.
 In this case the edge server will also reply on the topic `esp32/data/acks`.